puffyCid/artemis-api/artemis-docs/docs/Contributing/api.md

 to artemis.

-The Prerequisites for adding API features are the same as creating artemis scripts as mentioned in [scripting](../Intro/Scripting/deno.md).
+The Prerequisites for adding API features are the same as creating artemis scripts as mentioned in [scripting](../Intro/Scripting/boa.md).
 You will need:

-- Deno installed
-- VSCode or VSCodium
-- The Deno extension
+- A text editor that supports TypeScript

 # Adding a Feature